YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_devices:
 .. topic:: **Do I have to create separate mojits for different devices?**

-    The platformâs capabilities allow mojits to be executed (and their results displayed) on every device in either set.
+    The platform's capabilities allow mojits to be executed (and their results displayed) on every device in either set.
 For a module developer, the benefit is obvious: a single codebase that can address a wide range of devices.
 Mojits may still need to be customized for a specific device (or device class), however, to take advantage of device-specific capabilities.
 The platform does not perform an automated translation/degradation of HTML5 views to simpler layouts, for example.

 ------------